Heat vs. Knicks Injury Report Today - May 12

 - Miami has a 19-6 record when scoring more than 113.1 points.

-- The Heat have been putting up 115 points per contest in their last 10 appearances, an average that's slightly higher than the 109.5 they've scored over the course of the 2022-23 season.
+- The Heat have seen an uptick in scoring recently, putting up 115 points per game in their last 10 outings, 5.5 points more than the 109.5 they've scored this year.

 Knicks Season Insights

-- The Knicks' 116 points per game are 6.2 more points than the 109.8 the Heat give up to opponents.
+- The Knicks' 116 points per game are 6.2 more points than the 109.8 the Heat allow to opponents.

 Heat vs. Knicks Betting Info